aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-talm-for-cluster-upgrades.md

     For more information about the support scope of Red Hat Technology Preview features, see <https://access.redhat.com/support/offerings/techpreview/>.

-## About the Topology Aware Lifecycle Manager configuration
+## About the Topology Aware Lifecycle Manager configuration {#cnf-about-topology-aware-lifecycle-manager-config_cnf-topology-aware-lifecycle-manager}

 The Topology Aware Lifecycle Manager (TALM) manages the deployment of Red Hat Advanced Cluster Management (RHACM) policies for one or more OpenShift Container Platform clusters.
 Using TALM in a large network of clusters allows the phased rollout of policies to the clusters in limited batches.
 This helps to minimize possible service disruptions when updating.
 With TALM, you can control the following actions: